jentery/engl425/index.md

 3. What *Ms. Marvel* is doing politically and aesthetically as a comic in the 21st century.
 4. How *Ms. Marvel* re-imagines "superhero comics" and experiments with them.

 Our exercise for this step (conducted during our meeting on the 25th): Use amplification by way of simplification to render a comic book character even more cartoonish.
-How does such amplification engage the "ordinary" or the superhuman?
+How does amplification engage the "ordinary" or superhuman?
 (Inspired by Charles Sanders Peirce and Scott McCloud.)

 Content warnings for *Ms. Marvel*: physical violence, identity jokes